Memoir Or Autobiography? How To Choose The Right Genre

 Does it matter which one you choose?

-In the end, you could say that there is very little difference between an autobiography and a memoir.
+In the end, you could say there is very little difference between an autobiography and a memoir.
 Most books in these genres are a mixture of the two styles of writing.

 It would be difficult reading if there were no story, only a list of facts and figures.